EPSB.ca » Programming » Specialized Programming

 • communication disabilities

-Students enrolled in a specialized learning program will receive instruction determined by Alberta Education, as well as specialized supports designed for their individual needs and abilities.
+Students enrolled in a specialized learning program will receive instruction determined by Alberta Education and Childcare, as well as specialized supports designed for their individual needs and abilities.

-• learn alongside similar-aged classmates who require similar supports and services
+• learn alongside similar-aged classmates who need similar supports and services

 • develop their social, emotional, academic and physical skills